So just in case you think it’s only you that’s had a difficult client, let me clear something up really quick:

 If your client feels like you’re going to shut them down or get angry if they share their concerns, they may never come to you with it in the first place.
 Sometimes these miscommunications are the ones that lead to client problems.

-Anytime you can meet with your client face-to-face (even via Zoom or FaceTime!) your chances of effectively communicating and working through an issue skyrocket.
+Anytime you can meet with your client face-to-face (even via Zoom or FaceTime!) and actively listen to how your client feels, your chances of effectively communicating and working through an issue skyrocket.

 Keep it Professional: